dlavrentev/learnjavascript/README.md

 A template string is a string created with the backtick character: ` Template strings can span multiple lines
 Template strings support interpolation with the ${variableName} syntax

+/////////////////////// 3.Numbers /////////////////////////////////
+Last updated August 2022
+1
+2
+-5
+3.5
+2000
+2021
+-23.51
+All of these are examples of Numbers in JavaScript.
+It doesn't matter if it's negative or positive, or if it has decimals (values after the .) or not.
+We call them numbers.

+Numeric separator (_)
+You can represent larger numbers clearer, if you wish, with using the numeric separator (_).
+For example:

+let nb = 1_000; // equivalent to 1000
+It makes larger numbers easier to read.
+For example:

+let nb = 1_000_000; // 1000000 (1 million)
+The _ is taken out by JavaScript from the number.
+So, 10_00 is equivalent to 1000.

+Converting from number to string
+Though rarely used, you can convert a number to a string by calling the .toString() method.
+Let's take an example where we have a variable called answer with a value 42;

+let answer = 42;
+answer.toString(); //"42"
+MDN logoNumber.toString() on MDN

+In the next lesson, we'll see how to do the opposite.
+Converting a string into a number.

+Documentation on the Web
+If you take a look at online documentation, you will often see String.prototype.toString().
+Why is there a prototype?
+This is covered in-depth later in this course.
+For now, every time you see String.prototype.something(), it means there is a method something() that you can call on a String.

+Mozilla Developer Network is the most authoritative website for JavaScript documentation.
+If you're getting started with JavaScript, however, you might find it a bit hard to grasp.

+Therefore in this course, we are aiming to provide you with short and easy-to-consume explanations, so you don't feel overwhelmed when you are just beginning your learning journey.

+When you are comfortable with what Learn JavaScript says about a topic and want to dig deeper and find out more, look for the MDN logo MDN logo and click the link that follows it to access much more in-depth information.

+NaN
+You may sometimes encounter NaN which stands for Not a Number.
+For example, if you try to multiply a number by a string (which you should not do):

+// ❌
+"abc" * 4; // NaN
+NaN is often a sign that something is wrong with your code, most often you forgot to convert a string to a number.
+One of the most common cases is when an object property evaluates to undefined because of a typo and then it's used as if it was a valid number (more on that in later chapters as we learn about objects and object properties).

+Recap
+Convert from a number to string: value.toString()
+NaN stands for Not a Number
+NaN is often a sign of a bug.